rajvishwakarma1/IRCTC_Automation/README.md

 ## ⚠️ Disclaimer

-This automation tool is for educational and personal use only.
-Users are responsible for:
+This automation tool is for educational and you are responsible for:
 - Complying with IRCTC Terms of Service
 - Using the tool responsibly and ethically
 - Not overwhelming IRCTC servers with excessive requests